 Who does this?
-This can be learned from a myofascial therapist, or another professional who uses myofascial techniques, such as a chiropractor.
+This can be learned from a fascial therapist or another professional who uses myofascial techniques, such as a chiropractor.
 The mother can even do it herself at home!

 How?
 The woman lays on her side so that her shoulders are one above the other and she is not tilted!
 She can’t be leaning back to look up at you, for instance.

 The helper holds the anterior superior iliac crest… or the front of the hip bone.
 Press down about as much as you would to put a lid on a food container… firm but not a lot.
-Enough to notice, but not to make a statement, ok?
+Enough to notice, but not to make a statement.

-The mother has to be so close to the edge of the firm, hard surface that she relies on your totally to hold her from tipping off!
+The mother has to be so close to the edge of the firm, hard surface that she relies on you totally to hold her from tipping off!
 Be trustworthy!